wabicai/hardware-sdk-docs/transport-recipes/common-connect-1/android-ble.md

 ## Step 8.
 UI events (PIN / Passphrase)

 Handle `UI_EVENT` in your JS bundle and respond with `HardwareSDK.uiResponse`.
-See the WebUSB guide for minimal, production-ready dialogs.
+See [Config Event](../../hardware-sdk/config-event.md) for event wiring and the WebUSB guide for minimal, production-ready dialogs.

 - PIN on device: `payload: '@@ONEKEY_INPUT_PIN_IN_DEVICE'`
 - Passphrase on device: `{ passphraseOnDevice: true, value: '' }`